 Do it yourself workouts

 Challenge your kids to come up with their own activities using what's around you at home, or spice up a country walk by setting challenges like the woodland workouts below (tricep dips, lateral jumps and press ups).
-Just make sure any activities are safe and suitable for the age of your child and you're apart from other people.
+Just make sure any activities are safe and suitable for the age of your child and you're not sharing equipment with others.

 Ensuring safety online